ekempf0/revproject2/README.md

 - Lowson Merilien

 ### Usage
-The program should be used to demonstrate the CRUD operations on a database
+The program should be used to emulate the process of deriving meaningful information from big data.